A Virtual Mechanical Interaction Layer Enables Resilient Human-to-Robot Object Handovers: Abstract

 \section{Abstract}

-Object handover is a common form of interaction that is widely present in collaborative tasks.
+Object handover is a common form of interaction widely used in collaborative tasks.
 However, achieving it efficiently remains a challenge.
 We address the problem of ensuring resilient robotic actions that can adapt to complex changes in object pose during human-to-robot object handovers.
 We propose the use of Virtual Model Control to create an interaction layer that controls the robot and adapts to the dynamic changes in the handover process.
-Additionally, we propose the use of augmented reality to facilitate bidirectional communication between humans and robots during handovers.
-We assess the performance of our controller in a set of experiments that demonstrate its resilience to various sources of uncertainties, including complex changes to the object's pose during the handover.
-Finally, we performed a user study with 16 participants to understand human preferences for different robot control profiles and augmented reality visuals in object handovers.
-Our results showed a general preference for the proposed approach and revealed insights that can guide further development in adapting the interaction with the user.
+Additionally, we propose using augmented reality to facilitate bidirectional communication between humans and robots during handovers.
+Our controller demonstrated high resilience in experimental tests against various sources of uncertainties with a nearly perfect success rate and an average mean approach time of 4 seconds in one-time rotation or translation tests of four different objects, as well as a success rate of $100\%$ in tests with random object motion and robot starting pose.
+We also performed a user study with 16 participants to understand human preferences for different robot control profiles and augmented reality visuals in object handovers.
+Our results showed a general preference for the proposed approach with a 98\% success rate and a mean approach time of 4.9 seconds and revealed insights for improving the interaction with the user.